jerome-trc/vileboom/docs/animbg.md

 ### Unsupported

-The following lumps currently have visual or technical issues and therefore do not currently have animations:
+The following lumps have visual or technical issues and therefore do not have animations:
 - PFUB1
 - PFUB2
-- STBAR